astorfi/TensorFlow-World-Resources/docs/source/content/warmup.rst

 Written Resources
 ~~~~~~~~~~~~~~~~~~

-* `Getting Started With TensorFlow`_:This guide gets you started programming in TensorFlow.
+* `Getting Started With TensorFlow`_:This guide gets you started programming in TensorFlow
-* `learning tensorflow`_:A great resource to start.
+* `learning tensorflow`_:A great resource to start
-* `Welcome to TensorFlow World`_: A simple and concise start to TensorFLow.
+* `Welcome to TensorFlow World`_: A simple and concise start to TensorFLow

 .. _learning tensorflow: http://learningtensorflow.com/getting_started/
 .. _Getting Started With TensorFlow: https://www.tensorflow.org/get_started/get_started